zultron/rocker/README.md

 running an application installed directly on the host.

-The `ROCKER_ENTRYPOINT_COMMAND` option adds the `COMMAND` run as the user out the entrypoint script with `ARGS....` (e.g. `myapp --arg1 --arg2=foo`).
+The `ROCKER_ENTRYPOINT_COMMAND` option adds the `COMMAND` run as the user out of the entrypoint script with `ARGS....` (e.g. `myapp --arg1 --arg2=foo`).

-A symlink `myapp` pointing to `rocker` (with rocker in `~/bin/rocker`, `ln -s rocker ~/bin/myapp`) tells `rocker` to look for a `rocker` image with label `ROCKER_NAME=myapp`.
+A symlink `myapp` pointing to `rocker` (with rocker in `~/bin/rocker`, `ln -s rocker ~/bin/myapp`) tells `rocker` to look for a `rocker` image with label `ROCKER_IMAGE_TAG=myapp`.
 If it finds that image, it will examine image labels and extract configs found in the original `.rocker` file, and start the container.
+A symlink `myapp.tag` tells `rocker` to look for an image labeled `ROCKER_IMAGE_TAG=myapp:tag`.

 The usual `rocker` run args are ignored, and any command line args are passed into the entrypoint command.